 When my attention was drawn to an area of shouting, flag waving etc. I went to investigate – that is when I felt more like I was on a film set than in the heart of a demonstration zone.
 I don’t want to belittle the efforts of the protesters or their legitimate demands but film crews were busy shooting orchestrated hype such as the following……the difference between my shots and theirs is that my shots show the full size of the events because I shot from further back rather than close up.
 The following was one such demo by about 50 – 60 women the film crew being in front.

-PS 19.54 Cairo time – just saw this above piece of filming on a station called PRESS TV, sure enough it looked massive!
+At 19.54 Cairo time – just saw this above piece of filming on a station called PRESS TV, sure enough it looked massive!
 Wonderful filiming!
+It just goes to show how you can portray almost anything you like as “fact” with the right camera and video shots and angles.

 There seemed to be two main focal spots where the cameras were set up – which also surprised me because I was under the impression from all the reports that they could not be visible in what they were doing.
 The points are at 90 degree angles to each other and it is in front of these areas that the crown gather for filming, shouting, flag waving etc. The following is one spot